Billing & Operations

 Both tools include automation builders that trigger actions when conditions are met — for example, move a task to "In Review" when marked complete, or notify a channel when a deadline passes.
 The execution is different.

 monday.com's automation builder uses a no-code "when / then" interface that is genuinely intuitive.
 You can set up a working automation in five minutes.
-The limitation is the monthly action cap: 250 actions on Standard, 25,000 on Pro.
+The limitation is the monthly action cap on lower tiers.
 For a small agency that wants simple trigger-based automations, Standard is usually enough.
-For complex multi-step automations, the cap can be a constraint.
+For complex multi-step automations across multiple boards, those caps can become a constraint.

 Best fit scenarios